Order of St Michael and St George: Habit and insignia

 Prior to 2011, the devil was portrayed with black skin while St Michael was shown as being white; this was changed that year to show both with same skin colour, although St Michael's wings were changed from being multi-colour to being pure white.
 The alleged racism of this imagery has resulted in the government of Jamaica suspending the use of the badge entirely.
 In June 2020, calls were made for a complete redesign of the insignia, including from Sir Michael Palin of Monty Python fame, a Knight Commander of the Order.
 In July 2020, the Cabinet Office announced that officers of the Order who were unhappy with their insignia could exchange them for one of the newer models.

 On certain collar days designated by the Sovereign, members attending formal events may wear the Order's collar over their military uniform or morning wear.
 When collars are worn (either on collar days or on formal occasions such as coronations), the badge is suspended from the collar.
-All collars which have been awarded since 1948 must be returned to the Central Chancery of the Orders of Knighthood.
+All collars which have been issued since 1948 must be returned to the Central Chancery of the Orders of Knighthood.
 The other insignia may be retained.